NIFTy-PPL/J-UBIK/paper/paper.md

 Figures \autoref{fig:Erosita} - \autoref{fig:Chandra} show the same simulated sky
-(\autoref{fig:SimSky}) seen from two different instruments, eROSITA and Chandra, with Poissonian noise with the pointing center of the telescopes being at the center of the image.
+(\autoref{fig:SimSky}) seen from two different instruments, eROSITA and Chandra, with Poissonian noise for the photon count data with the pointing center of the telescopes being at the center of the image.
 Figure #FIXME shows the same image with shifting pointing centers as indicated with the red cross.